SrGaabriel/clubs/README.md

 }
 ```

-This module doesn't do anything on its own, since it does not have a command handler.
-In other words, it doesn't have a bridge to send and receive content.
+This module can't operate on its own, since it does not have a command handler.
+In other words, it doesn't have a bridge to send AND/OR receive content.

 #### bot

-This module is a clubs implementation that uses the official Guilded Bot API.
+This module is a Clubs implementation that uses the official Guilded Bot API.
 Usage:

 ```kotlin
 val command = command("say") {